Aileen Mehle: Television appearances

-In the 1960s, Mehle appeared often as a guest panelist on the game show What's My Line?, perhaps an attempt by the producers to replicate the perky newspaper columnist persona of regular Dorothy Kilgallen, who’d died mysteriously several months prior to Knickerbocker’s first guest shot.
+In the 1960s, Mehle appeared often as a guest panelist on the game show What's My Line?, perhaps an attempt by the producers to replicate the perky newspaper columnist persona of regular Dorothy Kilgallen, who'd died mysteriously several months prior to Knickerbocker's first guest show.
 She also appeared as the mystery guest on October 23, 1966.
 She made a cameo appearance in the Batman TV series.

 Honours and recognition

 In 1991, Mehle received an honorary doctorate from Marymount Manhattan College.
 The school also holds a scholarship fund in her name, the Aileen Mehle Scholarship Fund for Journalism.

 Personal life

 Mehle married Roger W. Mehle in 1939 and had a son, Roger, in 1941.
 The couple divorced in 1946.
 She married a second time, to Mark Kenneth Frank Jr.; they were divorced in 1957.

 Aileen Mehle died at her home in Manhattan on November 11, 2016, aged 98.